Vidarls/LegoEv3Fsharp/README.md

 To use now, build it or just clone it at add a project reference.

 For connections, only bluetooth connections is supported for now.
-[Here is some ok docs for the pairing process](https://se.mathworks.com/help/supportpkg/legomindstormsev3io/ug/connect-to-an-ev3-brick-over-bluetooth-using-windows-1.html)
+[Here are some ok docs for the pairing process](https://se.mathworks.com/help/supportpkg/legomindstormsev3io/ug/connect-to-an-ev3-brick-over-bluetooth-using-windows-1.html)

 ## Status